 We must learn how to cope with loneliness

-Before we can learn how to cope with loneliness, we must understand the differences in enjoying alone time and feeling lonely.
+First of all, we must understand the differences in enjoying alone time and feeling lonely.
 Although it may seem like the same thing, it’s not.
 One is a state of being while the other is a feeling, and there is much more to grasp as well.

 Varying definitions of loneliness and being alone